Judge, Yankees pound Price for 4-game sweep of Red Sox | New Country 923

 Price stood behind the mound, head lowered with his back to home plate, as he waited to be pulled after throwing 75 pitches in only 2 2/3 innings.
 The left-hander gave up a season-high seven runs and nine hits before walking slowly to the dugout.
 He is 0-3 with a 10.59 ERA in just 17 innings over his last four outings.

 Price also fell to 1-7 with a 9.61 ERA in eight starts at Yankee Stadium since signing a $217 million, seven-year contract to join the Red Sox before the 2016 season.
-The lone win came on June 2, also a Sunday night game.
+The lone win came on June 2 this year.

+“I’ve faced them a lot.
+Just got to find something different,” Price said.

 TRAINER’S ROOM